Farmer using data insights to manage field of crops.

 Each farm is unique, and the total audit costs depend on a combination of factors such as farm size, number of sites, location, necessary preparation measures (such as establishing new procedures), and more.
 The IDA add-on contains four cost elements:

-1. Farm management software license fee: Determined and invoiced by the chosen farm management software provider required for the IDA add-on
+1. FMS license fee: Determined and invoiced by the chosen farm management software provider required for the IDA add-on

 2. Implementation costs: Incurred by the producer to prepare for the CB audit